frictionlessdata/tabulator-py/README.md

 - `format (str)` - source format with `None` (detect) as default.
 For the most cases format will be inferred from source.
 See a list of supported formats below.
 - `encoding (str)` - source encoding with  `None` (detect) as default.
 - `skip_rows (int/str[])` - list of rows to skip by row number or row comment.
 Example: `skip_rows=[1, 2, '#', '//']` - rows 1, 2 and all rows started with `#` and `//` will be skipped.
+- `allow_html (bool)` - a flag to allow html
 - `sample_size (int)` - rows count for table.sample.
 Set to "0" to prevent any parsing activities before actual table.iter call.
 In this case headers will not be extracted from the source.
-- `allow_html (bool)` - a flag to allow html
+- `bytes_sample_size (int)` - sample size in bytes for operations like encoding detection.
 - `force_strings (bool)` - if `True` all output will be converted to strings
 - `force_parse (bool)` - if `True` on row parsing error a stream will return an empty row instead of raising an exception
 - `post_parse (generator[])` - post parse processors (hooks).
 Signature to follow is `processor(extended_rows) -> yield (row_number, headers, row)` which should yield one extended row per yield instruction.